 Infertility is a problem of the reproductive system.
 It affects the body's ability to reproduce.
 It could be caused by a problem with the man’s system, the woman’s system, or both.
-For a pregnancy, the following must happen:
+For a pregnancy, these must happen:

 Infertility is not just a woman's concern.
-Half the time, a male problem causes or contributes.
-Many couples have more than one factor that plays a role.
+Half the time, a male factor causes or is a part in the problem.
+Many couples have more than 1 factor that plays a role.

 In a few cases, a cause for infertility can’t be found.

-If you think you are not able to get pregnant, see your healthcare provider early.
-The age of the woman and how long the couple has been trying to get pregnant may affect treatment.
+If you think you are not able to get pregnant, see your healthcare provider soon.
+The age of the woman and how long you have been trying to get pregnant may affect treatment.

 Many things can cause infertility.
-It can be a problem in the female reproductive system, the male reproductive system, or a mix of the two.
-The following are things that can affect infertility.
+It can be a problem in the female reproductive system.
+It can be a problem in the male reproductive system.
+Or it may be both.
+Below are things that can affect fertility.

 These lifestyle habits can also affect sperm quality and function:

-A couple is believed infertile if conception does not happen:
+A couple is defined as infertile if conception does not happen in these cases:

 To diagnose infertility, both the man and the woman are tested.

 Some healthcare providers can do a basic infertility evaluation.
-But, many causes of infertility are best treated by a board-certified reproductive endocrinologist.
-This is an OB/GYN who has had education and training in infertility and is certified with the American Board of Obstetrics and Gynecology.
+But, many causes of infertility are best treated by a reproductive endocrinologist.
+This is an OB/GYN who has had education and training in infertility.
+He or she should be certified with the American Board of Obstetrics and Gynecology.

-These tests are often part of the basic workup for infertility.
+The below tests are often part of the basic testing for infertility.

 Other tests may be done that test the sperm's ability to penetrate the egg, as well as male hormone testing.

-Men may be sent to a urologist for further testing.
+Men may need to see a urologist for more testing.

 Once a diagnosis is made, you can work with a fertility expert to find the best treatment.
-Most people with infertility are treated with conventional therapies.
-This includes treatment with medicine or surgical repair of reproductive abnormalities.
-Depending on the cause of infertility, there are many choices to offer an infertile couple.
+Most people with infertility are treated with medicine or surgery.
+Depending on the cause, there are many types of treatment.